 If your dream wedding is an elaborate event (of course it is), then you may want to start thinking about how to cut wedding costs: the average cost of a UK wedding soared to over £30k in 2019 – yes really, over thirty-one thousand English pounds.

 Or, if you measure cost in the same currency as me, a helluva lot of skinny caramel lattes (approximately 7,500).

-How to (Drastically) Cut Wedding Costs
+How to (Drastically) Slash Wedding Costs

 So what ruthless tricks are available to you to ensure you can still achieve a thrifty version of your much longed-for day, without turning it into a parody of your quintessential wedding?
 Can it be done?
 Where there’s ‘I will’, there’s a way…

-However, when I said ruthless I wasn’t joking – chances are you will be benefitting from the misery of a broken engagement.
+However, when I said ruthless I wasn’t joking – chances are you’ll be benefitting from the misery of a broken engagement.
 If you can live with that, you can clinch an absolute winner.
 Alternatively, consider off-peak dates and days of the week for lower prices, or a dusk wedding and skip the wedding breakfast to save megabucks.

 - How to Make Huge Wedding Savings?
 The Country

 Whilst we’re on the subject of ruthlessness, you could always consider a destination wedding…which may upset some friends or family who are unable to cover the expense to be there.
 (This could work in your favour too, of course.)